branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20130830.md

    1. Math

      1. Vectors: Two hours reviewing Calc III vector material from 2012; had been thinking of registering for a course, but would be insanity this term.
      2. Linear Algebra: Began Philip Klein's Coursera course "Coding the Matrix- Linear Algebra through Computer Science Applications" (Coursera 2013 July).
 Late, but still of interest and useful for exercise.
+Finished the `functions` unit on 20130829.
 Began flashcards on `functions` unit and posted one question to discussion group.

 ### **TO DO**